Fallow deer

 The Fallow deer at a glance

-Historically classified as Cervus dama, from the Latin cervus meaning 'deer' and dama 'antelope', but formally recognised as distinct genus, Dama, since 1960.
-The word “fallow” derives from the Old English fealu, meaning 'brownish-yellow'.
-Two species in Europe: the widespread European fallow, Dama dama, and the Persian fallow, Dama mesopotamica, now restricted to Iran and Israel despite being once common across the Middle East.
+Historically classified as Cervus dama -- from the Latin cervus meaning 'deer' and dama 'antelope' -- fallow have been formally recognised as distinct genus (Dama) since 1960.
+The word "fallow" derives from the Old English fealu, meaning 'brownish-yellow' and pertains to the primary coat colour.
+Most authorities, including the IUCN, recognise two distinct species across Eurasia: the widespread European fallow, Dama dama, and the Persian fallow, Dama mesopotamica, now restricted to Iran and Israel despite being once common across the Middle East.
+Some authors have argued, however, that the Persian fallow is insufficiently distinct to be reliably separated from the European fallow and should be considered a subspecies (i.e., Dama dama mesopotamica).

 Size: Adults 1.3 to 1.7 m (4 - 5.5 ft) long; buck (male) stands 85 to 110 cm (nearly 3 to 3.5 ft) at shoulder.
 Weight 35 to 130 kg (77 - 287 lbs).
 Females (does) slightly smaller than bucks.